APEX-AI/Docs/roadmap.md

 ## Q3 - 2017
 ### AI Influencer Prediction Model

-Tagger Media creates an AI that can accurately forecast influence 60 - 90 days into the future.
+APEX creates an AI that can accurately forecast influence 60 - 90 days into the future.

 ## Q4 - 2017
 ### APEX Protocols